lifewatch/eurobis/README.md

 ## Usage:

-- `getemodbiodata(dasid = "4662")`   - download data from a single dataset.
+- `getEurobisData(dasid = "4662")`   - download data from a single dataset.
 Use the dasid obtained through the http://www.emodnet-biology.eu/data-catalog (the id from the url) or use the function `listemodnetdatasets()` to get an overview

-- `getemodbiodata(aphiaid = "141433")` - download data from a single taxon (the child taxa will be included also).
+- `getEurobisData(aphiaid = "141433")` - download data from a single taxon (the child taxa will be included also).
 Use the AphiaID obtained through http://www.marinespecies.org

-- `getemodbiodata(dasid = "1884", type ="basic")` - download data only for 8 essential columns (see http://www.emodnet-biology.eu/node/172#Basic)
+- `getEurobisData(dasid = "1884", type ="basic")` - download data only for 8 essential columns (see http://www.emodnet-biology.eu/node/172#Basic)

-- `getemodbiodata(mrgid=c("5670","3315"))` - download data from a specific region using the MRGID from marineregions, or type `View(IHOareas)`, `View(EEZs)`, `View(FAOareas)` to get an overview.
+- `getEurobisData(mrgid=c("5670","3315"))` - download data from a specific region using the MRGID from marineregions, or type `View(IHOareas)`, `View(EEZs)`, `View(FAOareas)` to get an overview.

-- `getemodbiodata(speciesgroup = "Angiosperms")` - download data from a functional group.
+- `getEurobisData(speciesgroup = "Angiosperms")` - download data from a functional group.
 Values are "Algae" , "Angiosperms", "Benthos", "Birds", "Fish", "Mammals", "phytoplankton", Reptiles", "zooplankton" (case sensitive - note phytoplankton and zooplankton are lower case)

-- `getemodbiodata(dasid = c("1884","618", "5780" ), aphiaid = "2036", startyear = "1980", endyear = "2010")`
+- `getEurobisData(dasid = c("1884","618", "5780" ), aphiaid = "2036", startyear = "1980", endyear = "2010")`

-- `getemodbiodata(geourl = "http://geo.vliz.be/geoserver/wfs/ows?service=WFS&version=1.1.0&request=GetFeature&typeName=Dataportal%3Aeurobis-obisenv&resultType=results&viewParams=where%3Adatasetid+IN+%285885%29%3Bcontext%3A0100&outputFormat=csv")` download data using the WFS urls optained through the EMODnet toolbox at http://www.emodnet-biology.eu/toolbox/en/download/occurrence/preview (- you make your selection and copi-paste the url behind the "get webservice url" button)
+- `getEurobisData(geourl = "http://geo.vliz.be/geoserver/wfs/ows?service=WFS&version=1.1.0&request=GetFeature&typeName=Dataportal%3Aeurobis-obisenv&resultType=results&viewParams=where%3Adatasetid+IN+%285885%29%3Bcontext%3A0100&outputFormat=csv")` download data using the WFS urls optained through the EMODnet toolbox at http://www.emodnet-biology.eu/toolbox/en/download/occurrence/preview (- you make your selection and copi-paste the url behind the "get webservice url" button)

 ## Output: